tlhunter/consumer-centric-api-design/book.md

 If you anticipate your API will never grow to be that large, or you want a much simpler application setup (e.g. you want to host the website AND API from the same framework), placing your API beneath a URL segment at the root of the domain (e.g. **/api/**) works as well.

-Also, notice the HTTPS prefix.
-As a good RESTful API, you must host your API behind HTTPS.
+> Also, notice the HTTPS prefix.
+As a good RESTful API, you MUST host your API behind HTTPS.

-TODO: Don't use a different TLD
+Don't use a different TLD (Top Level Domain) for hosting your API than you do for hosting your website.
+This may sound tempting, as your main domain could be **example.com**, and your API and developer documentation be entirely located on **example.io**.
+However, there is no logical relationship between these two domains and an adversary could have purchased **example.io** and is posing as a legitamate counterpart to **example.com**.
+Also, the "code archeologist" might only have knowledge of one domain and not the other.
+Finally, if you _do_ want to share some cookies between the two websites (e.g. an authenticated user on **example.com** can be automatically logged into the developer site) it cannot be done as easily with two separate TLDs than with a subdomain or subdirectory.

 ### Content at the Root